-Acer palmatum Lileeanne’s Jewel is a lovely, variegated dwarf cultivar.
-Light colored burgundy leaves are splashed with pink, lavender and white colors.
+Acer palmatum Lileeanne’s Jewel is a stunning variegated dwarf cultivar.
+Light to medium colored burgundy leaves are splashed with pink, lavender and white color.
 The fall color is scarlet red with pink highlights.
-Variegated maples require sunlight to display their color.
+Variegated maples require sunlight to display their summer color.
 Morning sunlight up to 1-2:00 pm is best.
-Without 4-5 hours of sunlight the leaves lose the color and begin to turn green.
+Without 4-5 hours of sunlight the leaves lose their color in the summer and begin to turn green.
 This is known as greening out.

 Lileeanne’s Jewel is from Johnathon Savelich and is named after his daughter Lileeanne.
 This a moderate growing maple may reach 7′ tall and 5′ wide in 10 years.
 It grows in the classic ‘V’ or vase shape.
 Smaller branches that cross between the main trunks in the ‘V’ should be removed to allow for air flow.
 Keeping this area clean will also prevent the build up of dead leaves in the fall.
 A mass of dead leaves can increase the chance of snow and ice build-up resulting in broken branches in colder climates.
 Additionally, long limbs of new growth that extend 2-3′ beyond the outline of the remaining branches should be pruned.
 Pruning can keep the maple in balance and also stimulate new growth.
 I believe pruning is needed for all Japanese Maples to keep them looking their best.
 For more information please seePruning Japanese Maples.